maxpert/marmot/README.md

  - `node-id` - An ID number (positive integer) to represent an ID for this node, this is required to be a unique number per node, and used for consensus protocol. (default: 0)
  - `bind` - A `host:port` combination of listen for other nodes on (default: `0.0.0.0:8610`)
+ - `

- - `raft-path` - Path of directory to save consensus related logs, states, and snapshots (default: `/tmp/raft`)
+ -path` - Path of directory to save consensus related logs, states, and snapshots (default: `/tmp/raft`)
  - `shards` - Number of shards over which the database tables replication will be distributed on.
 It serves as mechanism for consistently hashing leader from Hash(<table_name> + <primary/composite_key>) for all the nodes.
 These partitions can be assigned to various nodes in cluster which allows you to distribute leadership load over multiple nodes rather